 The Child Care Program at Garden City Community College is designed for those who wish to prepare for teaching careers in day care centers, preschools, Head Start programs or other group programs for young children.
 One year of study in this program will prepare a person for employment in a child care center.
 The two-year program and additional work experience with preschool children will prepare the student for the responsibilities of directing or teaching in a preschool situation.
-The usual program could be selected from the following in addition to the 18 hour core of General
+The usual program could be selected from the following in addition to the 18 hour core of General Education.

-Education.
 Close consultation with Early Childhood Department recommended.

 Credit Course Title Course No.

 3 General Psychology PSYC-101

-3 Sociology SOCI-102
+3 Introduction to Sociology SOCI-102

-3 Preschool Child ECHD-103
+3 Child Dev.
+I & II ECHD-101 & 103

-1 Preschool Child Lab ECHD-104
+1 Observation Practicum ECHD-102 & 104

 3 Basic Nutrition HMEC-115

 3 Creative Experiences for

 Young Children ECHD-110

-3 Human Growth & Development EDUC-110
+3 Developmental Psychology EDUC-110

 4 Early Childhood Education

 (with lab) ECHD-105

 4 Meal Planning HMEC-110

 3 Survey of Young Children

 with Special Needs SPED-205

 2 First Aid HPER-109

 3 Education for Parenthood EDUC-104

 3 Children's Literature EDUC-107

 3 Foundations of Education EDUC-105

 2 Observation EDUC-1063

 3 Child Guidance & Management ECHD-109

 3 Child Care Administration ECHD-108

-3 Family Systems SOCI-113
+3 Marriage & Family SOCI-113

 1 Story Telling Field Study EDUC-112

 3 Introduction to Human Sexuality SOCI-104